fosterrath-mila/ift6759/agenda.md

 - ~~No deliverable for now, you should complete all the [readings and tutorials](https://github.com/mila-udem/ift6759/blob/master/tutorials/python-numpy-pytorch.md) by __Wednesday January 16th__.~~

 ## Agenda

+### Week 5 [Feb.
+4 - Feb.
+8] Block 1 final week
+#### Friday, February 8th
+- Verify that you know [how to submit the deliverable](https://github.com/mila-udem/ift6759/blob/master/howto-submit.md) during the working session.
+We recommend you to submit at least a preliminary version of the deliverable during the working session.
+Also, test if other teams have reading permission for the peer code review.

+- You will receive an invitation to edit the peer code review document in Google Sheets.
+Each team has to do a peer code review of 2 other teams.
+Please use the following scores: 0 - the requirement is not satisfied, 1 - the requirement is satisfied, 0.5 - the requirement is partially satisfied.

+#### Wednesday, February 6th

+- Read the documentation in the homework section on how to do a peer code review.

+#### Homework

+- TODO

 ### Week 4 [Jan.
 28 - Feb.
 1]: Block 1 third week
 #### Wednesday, January 28th